retrogamer0815/jrpg-translator-toolkit/docs/manual/02-setup.md

 The application uses provider APIs, not a provider's ordinary chat website.
 Create an API key in your own account and check the API project's billing, limits, and model access before sending requests.

+### Google Gemini

+Create or manage a key in [Google AI Studio](https://aistudio.google.com/app/apikey).
+Google's [API-key guide](https://ai.google.dev/gemini-api/docs/api-key) explains the project/key setup, and its [billing guide](https://ai.google.dev/gemini-api/docs/billing) explains account tiers and billing.
+At the time of writing Google offers a free tier API key which allow you to use the recommended Flash and Flash-Lite models, the number of requests is not unlimited but might be enough for playing a few hours every day and testing this application.

 ### OpenAI

 Use the [OpenAI API quickstart](https://developers.openai.com/api/docs/quickstart) and [API keys dashboard](https://platform.openai.com/api-keys).
 Consult [current API pricing](https://developers.openai.com/api/docs/pricing) for costs.
 Do not assume a chat-product subscription supplies API credits.

-### Google Gemini

-Create or manage a key in [Google AI Studio](https://aistudio.google.com/app/apikey).
-Google's [API-key guide](https://ai.google.dev/gemini-api/docs/api-key) explains the project/key setup, and its [billing guide](https://ai.google.dev/gemini-api/docs/billing) explains account tiers and billing.

 Model availability, quotas, pricing, and regional access can change.
 This manual deliberately does not promise a particular model or free allowance.